Heapy/awesome-kotlin/app/rss/articles/Swift vs Kotlin for real iOS-Android apps.md

 String similarity: **52.27%**

 OK, so here is the big deal.
 So far, code was very similar and can be easily shared (with small editions) from one to the other platform.
 However, as we warned above, the UI code will be very different.
 How much?
-You can compare it by yourself…
+You can compare it by yourself...

 Basically, they **both share a common approach** in which they have a constructor receiving the dependencies (for a very simple Dependency Injection); a view creation method (`viewDidLoad` / `onCreate`) that basically subscribes to the ViewModel observables and configures the list; a view appear method (`viewWillAppear` / `onResume`) that will load new results; and a set of methods and types to deal with the information from the list, which by the way could have been moved partially to the ViewModel probably.